 The point is, with the exception of your laptop (if you travel with one at all), you can carry a camera and smartphone in your pockets so they aren’t part of your luggage at all.
 What else do you need?

-Even if you are travelling long term, you will never really need more than a weeks clothes on the road, and you really don’t need to travel with so many changes of clothes or outfits ‘just in case’.
+Even if you are travelling long term, you will never really need more than a weeks worth of clothes on the road, maybe ten days worth at most and you really don’t need to travel with so many changes of clothes or outfits ‘just in case’.
 Check here for a list of what is recommended, but trust me, it isn’t much.

 The trick to travelling with just a few clothes in a carry on is washing them frequently.
 Laundries are everywhere, whether you splurge on a hotel stay and use their in house laundry or go to a local cleaners, or even if you simply use the sink in your bathroom with a bit of soap, you will find somewhere to wash your clothes!
 It may add a tiny bit to your planned budget, but the extra few pounds it will cost over the course of a month or two is worth it so that you don’t have to lug around a heavy pack on your back for the entire trip.

 Clothes that are versatile are the rule here, so trousers that zip off at the knees to become shorts, tops that can look smart or casual, you get the idea.
 Every bit of clothing that you take with you should match everything else too, so you can change them up whenever you want.
 Clothes can also be worn more than once, and can be layered for effective climate specific wear if you are heading to cooler climates (or a mixture of climates) as well.
 Keep any heavy top layers (such as a fleece) to a minimum and layer up with lighter t shirts that you would wear in warmer climates.

 Whatever clothes you do decide to bring, roll them instead of folding them.
 This is an old trick that works really well and not only makes more space in your pack, it creases your clothes less too.
 Bonus!

 Choose Your Pack Wisely.